pauljwil/sidescale-api/source/index.html.md

 # Introduction

-Sidescale API Apache CloudStack etc. etc.
+This is what the Sidescale API is, what it can do, and a little info about how to use it.
+This is its relationship to Apache CloudStack and a [link](https://cloudstack.apache.org/api/apidocs-4.11/index.html) to that documentation.

 # Authentication

+This is a little background on authentication.
+And this is why users need CloudMonkey and a list of any alternatives.

 ## Generate API Keys

 These are the steps to generate your API key and your secret key.

-## Installing CloudMonkey
+## Install CloudMonkey

 > stuff in terminal to install CloudMonkey

-This is why you need to install CloudMonkey and how you do it.
+This is how you install CloudMonkey.

-## Configuring your CloudMonkey Profile
+## Configure your CloudMonkey Profile

 > To authorize CloudMonkey for use with the Sidescale API, enter the following commands: